powellian/pigrid/README.md

 # PiGrid

-*What:* a CSS Grid / Flexbox system - [demo](https://powellian.com/pigrid/).
+***What**:* a CSS Grid / Flexbox system - [demo](https://powellian.com/pigrid/).

-*How:* a SCSS setup utilising a few loops and settings to generate spans for up to 12 grid-row elements, all nestable, using inline classes.
+***How**:* a SCSS setup utilising a few loops and settings to generate spans for up to 12 grid-row elements, all nestable, using inline classes.

-It's inspired by [Foundation](https://foundation.zurb.com/sites/docs/)/[Bootstrap](https://getbootstrap.com/docs/4.3/getting-started/introduction/), but time allowing I'll work on a semantic build method using grid mixins in the style of [Bourbon/Neat](https://neat.bourbon.io/) to negate the inline classes (preferable *imho*).
+It is inspired by [Foundation](https://foundation.zurb.com/sites/docs/)/[Bootstrap](https://getbootstrap.com/docs/4.3/getting-started/introduction/).
+Time allowing I'll make a semantic mixin library version in the style of [Bourbon/Neat](https://neat.bourbon.io/) to negate the inline classes (preferable *imho*).

 The demo uses class `.pigr-example` to apply colour to the rows and grid items (pods); remove that class and it'll be colour-inert.
-It's moderately opinionated and includes a bunch of mixins and typography settings.

-***Caveats:***
-It was tested iteratively while building in all decent modern browsers; Edge 16+ tested intermittently in Browserstack but needs more (in progress), and I'm in the process of testing 'the other one' down to version 10.
+***Tested**:* iteratively in all decent modern browsers from ground-up;
+Edge 16+ tested intermittently in Browserstack, needs more (in progress);
+In the process of testing 'Exploder' down to version 10.

-I used Firefox and Chrome device emulators extensively, and hooked up my Samsnug Android to Chrome device debugger and will do the same with an iPhone in Safari.
-But there been no other testing on 'real' hardware devices.
+Firefox and Chrome device emulators used extensively throughout;
+Chrome/Android device debugger and Safari/iPhone used occasionally;
+No further testing on hardware devices - willdo when kit becomes available.

 ## Webpack setup
 For convenience this PiGrid example is built into the brilliant [tris-webpack-boilerplate](https://github.com/tr1s/tris-webpack-boilerplate) for static multi-page web builds.
-Install the dependencies, fire it up and do what you want.

-Here are the steps for build etc:
+The ***PiGrid*** specific files are in:
+- *./src/styles/***
+- *./src/index.html*

+Everything else is related to the webpack build.

-You need [git](https://git-scm.com/) and [node.js](https://nodejs.org/) on your computer before running.
+You'll need [git](https://git-scm.com/) and [node.js](https://nodejs.org/) on your computer before running, then:

 1.  `git clone https://github.com/powellian/pigrid your-project-name`